roverwing/RoverWingLibrary/docs/imu.rst

 The functions below provide some tools for working with location data:

-.. function:: void saveGPSlocation(location_t & l)
+.. function:: void saveGPSlocation(location_t & loc)

-   Saves current robot location to variable ``l``.
+   Saves current robot location to variable ``loc``.

-.. function:: float distanceTo(const location_t & l )
+.. function:: float distanceTo(const location_t & loc )

-   Returns distance from current robot location to location l, in meters.
+   Returns distance from current robot location to location ``loc``, in meters.

-.. function:: float bearingTo(const location_t & l )
+.. function:: float bearingTo(const location_t & loc )

-   Returns bearing from current robot location to l.
+   Returns bearing from current robot location to ``loc``.
 The bearing is measured in degrees and ranges from -180 to 180, with North being 0.

 .. note::